PrairieLearn/PrairieLearn/docs/assessment.md

 If a student uses all of their attempts on a question and cannot submit any more attempts, the next question will automatically unlock, no matter what score they earned on the previous question.
 This is to prevent students from getting permanently stuck on an assessment, unable to receive further credit.

-### Note about exam-type assessments
+### Note about exam-type assessments and in-order questions

-This feature is intended to be used in [groupwork](#enabling-group-work-for-collaborative-assessments) and custom assessment types which are indirectly supported, such as worksheets or practice exams (see [multiple instance assessments](#multiple-instance-versus-single-instance-assessments)).
-In the interest of allowing students to best demonstrate their knowledge of course material, we **strongly** discourage instructors from using this feature in actual exams.
+The `advanceScorePerc` attribute is intended to be used in [groupwork](#enabling-group-work-for-collaborative-assessments) and assessment types which are indirectly supported, such as worksheets (see [multiple instance assessments](#multiple-instance-versus-single-instance-assessments)).
+In the interest of allowing students to best demonstrate their knowledge of course material, we **strongly** discourage the use of this feature in actual exams.

 ## Auto-closing Exam assessments